MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-execute-query-based-summarization.md

 ## Populate the database with sample data

-Before you get started exploring the `azure_ai` extension, you will add a couple of tables to the `rentals` database and populate them with sample data so you have information to work with as you review the extension's capabilities.
+Before you can generate query-based summaries of rental property descriptions using Azure OpenAI, you must add sample data to your database.
+Add a table to the `rentals` database and populate it with rental property listings so you have property descriptions from which to create summaries.

-1. Run the following command to create the tables for storing data in the shape used by this lab:
+1. Run the following command to create a table named `reviews` for storing property reviews submitted by customers:

     ```sql
+    DROP TABLE IF EXISTS reviews;

-    CREATE TABLE listings (
+    CREATE TABLE reviews (
         id int,
-        name varchar(100),
-        description text,
-        property_type varchar(25),
-        room_type varchar(30),
-        price numeric,
-        weekly_price numeric
+        listing_id int,
+        date date,
+        comments text
     );
     ```

-2. Next, you will use the `COPY` command to load data from CSV files into each of the tables you created above.
-Start by running the following command to populate the `listings` table:
+2. Next, use the `COPY` command to populate the table with data from a CSV file.
+Execute the command below to load customer reviews into the `reviews` table:

     ```sql
-    \COPY listings FROM 'mslearn-postgresql/Allfiles/Labs/Shared/listings.csv' CSV HEADER
+    \COPY reviews FROM 'mslearn-postgresql/Allfiles/Labs/Shared/reviews.csv' CSV HEADER
     ```

-    The output of the command should be `COPY 50`, indicating that 50 rows were written into the table from the CSV file.
+    The command output should be `COPY 354`, indicating that 354 rows were written into the table from the CSV file.

 ## Install and configure the `azure_ai` extension